EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 >  Applications should read a PDF file from its end.
 The last line of the file contains only the end-of-file marker, `%%EOF`

-The specification says the %%EOF marker should be on the last line, but in practice, things are much messier.
+Though the specification says the `%%EOF` marker should be on the last line, in practice, things are much messier.
 For example, Adobe Acrobat only requires it to be within the last 1024 bytes.
 In real files it can appear anywhere.

 Let's assume you're able to find the declared cross-reference offset for now.